-As we’re now well into the era of “Love Marriage” I thought I might bring a healthier perspective to those of us who have dipped their toe (or dived headfirst) into the dating scene.
+As we’re now well into the era of “Love Marriage” I thought I might bring a healthier perspective to those of us who have dipped their toes (or dived headfirst) into the dating scene.
 I know there are plenty of working professionals today who continue to go the “Arranged” route and others who go the dating route—I am not judging either way, just giving helpful advice for both.
-This applies especially for guys PIO, NRI or even NIR —but gals as well.
+This applies especially for guys PIO, NRI or even NIR —but also to gals as well.
 Whatever you decide to do, it’s always better to first learn from those older to you.
 Then make your own choice.

 1. Do Not take rejection personally.

 I can’t stress this one enough, whether it’s an arranged Match that didn’t work out or a college girlfriend/boyfriend.
 It’s admittedly very hard to do (especially when we are young and obsessed with what others think (early vs late 20s)), but most people aren’t told this early enough.
 There are several ways to cope with this.
 One is the tried and tested “plenty of fish in the sea”/ “your loss”.
 Another, per Ovid, is to take a trip with a trusted friend to some safe place, and gain perspective.
 But perhaps the all time best, in my opinion, is that the other person simply isn’t “the One”.
 Many people may not believe in soulmates, but for those who navigate the treacherous waters of the dating world—this is the best defence when a romantic escapade doesn’t work out.
 Even if you don’t believe in “The One”, accept the fact that you weren’t right for each other, because no matter how much sense it makes in your head, your theory is invalid if it doesn’t work in practice.